-If the Christmas Wreath Pavlova wasn’t enough of a showstopper for you, I’m thinking this Gluten-Free Yule Log (aka Flourless Chocolate Bûche de Noël) might be what you’re looking for.
+If the Christmas Wreath Pavlova wasn’t enough of a showstopper for you, I’m thinking this dessert (aka Flourless Buche de Noel Yule Log) might be what you’re looking for.
 Even if you don’t avoid wheat, this Gluten-Free Yule Log will be a showstopper for your holiday table.
 Bûche de Noël, or French for “Yule Log”, and I go way back.
 My senior year of high school, we were assigned a final project for our International Baking class.
 I, ever the Martha Stewart fan, decided to make her Bûche de Noël recipe –a three-day endeavor.

-Her beast requires a chocolate mousse filling, chocolate genoise cake, ganache frosting, and fussy little meringue mushrooms.
-Kudos to my mother for indulging my ambitions and forging on with this project that I never would have completed without her help.
-It was success.
+Her Buche de Noel Yule Log requires a chocolate mousse filling, chocolate genoise cake, ganache frosting, and fussy little meringue mushrooms.
+Kudos to my mother for indulging my ambitions and forging on with this project.
+I never would have completed it without her help.
+It was a success.
 I got an A+++ on the project (formerly thought mathematically impossible) and a recommendation from my teacher that I go on to the CIA (which confused me until I realized she meant the Culinary Institute of America).

 - 2 cups heavy cream